Andrea/Presentations/2016-04-Craft-conf/slides/slides/index.md

 ***

-## Monoids
+# Monoids

-' understand monoids, the reason for that is that they made me think about program flow
-' why bother?

-* Convert pairwise operations into work in collections
-* Parallelization and Incrementalism
+'  Convert pairwise operations into work in collections ' Parallelization and Incrementalism

 ---